ZeFish/hass_mood_controller/README.md

 # Home Assistant Mood Controller

-Aura is a modular Home Assistant scripting system that allows centralized control of lighting across rooms using concepts like moods, presets, and transitions.
+Mood controller is a modular Home Assistant scripting system that allows centralized control of lighting across rooms using concepts like moods, presets, and transitions.
 It supports asynchronous operation, mood-based scenes, and fine-grained room-level logic.

 ## The Problem: A Missing Rhythm